jsxc/xmpp-cloud-auth/doc/Installation.md

 :warning: Use the `mod_auth_external.lua` in this repository.
 This fixes a bug with treating an echo of the request as the answer ([xmpp-cloud-auth#21](https://github.com/jsxc/xmpp-cloud-auth/issues/21), [Prosody#855](https://prosody.im/issues/issue/855)).

+Even then, several users report problems with `lua-lpty`, [such as processes not dying and still occupying sockets](https://github.com/jsxc/xmpp-cloud-auth/issues/63).
+Please look at the [socket mode](#socket-interface) for an alternative.

 ## Options
 ```